flutter/website/src/ui/adaptive-responsive/layout.md

 short-title: Layout
 ---

+<?code-excerpt path-base="ui/layout/adaptive_app_demos"?>

+{% comment %}
-[xxx PENDING: I'm coalescing this page from two previous pages.
+  TODO(sfshaza): I'm coalescing this page from two previous pages.
 I'm not done with the text.
-It likely also needs code or other updates.]
+  It likely also needs code or other updates.
+{% endcomment -%}

 Flutter allows you to create apps that self-adapt to the device's screen size and orientation.